edbzn/blog/content/blog/reusable-layouts-in-angular/index.md

 date: '2019-11-16T00:00:00.000Z'
 ---

-When building JavaScript applications we usually separate components in different layers, each one responsible of its own concern.
-You've certainly heard about presentational components, container components, or the less well known, layout components?
+> Edit 2020-11-23 : I still use this trick for my Angular projects and the more I use other technologies like Nuxt.js or Next.js, the more I think this pattern helps to design great front-end architectures.

-> Let me try to explain, what is a layout component in Angular, and how to build modular applications using this technique.
+When building JavaScript applications we usually split components in different layers, each one responsible of its concern.
+You've certainly heard about presentational components, container components, or the less well known layout components?

 Layout components are used to hold common layout composition.
 This design enables reusing layouts across different parts of your application.
-It also simplify underlying components template and enforce the single responsibility principle.
+It also **simplify underlying components** template and enforce the **single responsibility principle**.

 ## The view layer architecture